This blog was originally published in mid-March and was updated on April 10, 2020.

 - Checking with the local trail management organization to confirm the status of trail facilities.
 That contact information is available when accessing individual trail records at TrailLink.com.

-While our physical offices may be temporarily closed, our mission to create a nationwide network of trails and build healthier places for healthier people will advance unabated.
+While our physical offices may be temporarily closed, our mission to create a nationwide network of trails and build healthier places for healthier people advances unabated.
 Trails are powerful assets in building a nation that is resilient and an essential resource as we navigate the path forward.

 Trails have a restorative power and will be vital to our nation’s and our people’s persistence and recovery.
 We will get through this together, and trails will help heal us.